Shortage of Dentists Who Accept Medicaid: The Shortage Continues

 Shortage of dentists accepting Medicaid?
 You decide.

-Posted on April 8, 2014, in Dental Medicaid Providers, Dentistry Services, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, NC, NC Dental Society, North Carolina, Provider Medicaid Contracts and tagged Dental medicaid policy, Dental Medicaid Providers, Dentist, Dentistry, DHHS, Division of Medical Assistance, Health care, Health care provider, Medicaid, Medicaid Dentists, Medicaid recipients, NC Medicaid, North Carolina.
+Posted on April 8, 2014, in Dental Medicaid Providers, Dentistry Services, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, NC, NC Dental Society, NC DHHS, North Carolina, Provider Medicaid Contracts and tagged Dental medicaid policy, Dental Medicaid Providers, Dentist, Dentistry, Division of Medical Assistance, Health care, Health care provider, Medicaid, Medicaid Dentists, Medicaid recipients, NC DHHS, NC Medicaid, North Carolina.
 Bookmark the permalink.
 6 Comments.